-As the numbers show, repeat business is a vital ingredient for maximizing your international success, which is why it’s so important to have an accessible, localized post-sales support process.
+Therefore, repeat business is a vital ingredient for maximizing your international success, which is why having an accessible, localized post-sales support structure is key.

 2. Building Loyalty

-While lacking in-market resources often makes it challenging for many organizations to engage international markets, it’s a crucial component for building brand loyalty.
+Lacking in-market resources often challenges many organizations to engage international markets.
+But it’s still crucial for building brand loyalty.

 3. Reducing Post-Sales Support Costs

-When customers have a difficult time finding answers to queries in their local language, it’s possible they may not buy your product or service again.
+When customers can’t easily find answers in their local language, they may not buy your product or service again.
 Worldwide English proficiency isn’t nearly as universal as native English speakers might imagine.
 In fact, 80% of respondents demand post-sales support in their own language, according to the Common Sense Advisory’s study “Can’t Read, Won’t Buy.”